fdeloscogna/fdeloscogna/README.md

 ├─🚀 Federico in a Nutshell:
 │ ├─💼 Career
 │ │ ├─ Padua University Hospital / Data analyst
+│ │ ├─ Past:
+│ │ ├─ Needleye Robotics startup - External consultant for a robotics surgery startup │ │ ├─ Mainz University (DE) - Healthcare analytics consultant
 │ │ ├─ ThyssenKrupp Technologies/ Intern
 │ │ ├─ University of Turin / Intern in Data Science
 │ └─📚 Education
 │   ├─ University of Verona / MSc Data Science
 │   └─ University of Turin/ BSc Statistics & Economics
 ├─📦 Projects
-│ ├─ Cuochi Senza Fuochi - Founder of a group with member coming from different city │ ─> or country can meet, know each other and share experience while │ ─> cooking dessert without any money or experience in Padua
+│ ├─ Cuochi Senza Fuochi - Founder of a a co-living spin-off with member coming from different city │ ─> or country can meet, know each other and share experience while │ ─> cooking dessert without any money or experience in Padua
 └─💡 Volunteering